The marketplace for children’s books has shifted positively for self-publishing indies in the last few years.

 Step 3: Promote your children’s book

-When promoting, there are two groups to keep in mind: 1) the kids the book is for, and 2) the adults who make the purchase.
+When promoting, there are two groups to keep in mind: 1) the kids the book is for and 2) the adults who make the purchase.
 The average buyer’s age is between 30 and 44.
 Females make up most of this target audience.

 - Collect book reviews, the #1 marketing priority for authors.
 You can reach out to book reviewers.